 From birth to death, Jesus had a difficult life.
 He had moments of joy, and hours of pain — and we are no better than he is, so we cannot expect a trouble-free life.
 In this world, Jesus said, we will have trials.
 He warned his disciples about the cost of following him: They would have to take up the cross each day, willing to suffer and die, if need be, for their faith in Jesus Christ (Luke 9:23).

-When we struggle with the downside of being human, it helps us to know that our Savior struggled with it, too.
+When we struggle with the downside of being human, we take comfort in knowing that our Savior struggled with it, too.
 We have a Savior who knows what it’s like.
 In Jesus, we can see that God himself is willing to suffer.
-That means that even if we can’t understand our trials, we know that there is a good reason for them.
+That means that even if we can’t understand our trials, we know that they are not a complete waste of time.
 Paul tells us that we will not only share in Jesus’ resurrection life, we also share in his life of suffering (Philippians 3:10-11).
 We have difficulties in this life, but many joys as well.
 The two go together.

 Rejoicing and trials

 Peter speaks of joy again in verse 8.
 He acknowledges that we do not yet see our Savior.
 We do not yet have our promised inheritance.
-In fact, we are suffering grief in all kinds of trials.
-But yet we can rejoice.
+We are suffering grief in all kinds of trials.
+Even so, we can rejoice.
 Why?
 Because “you are receiving the goal of your faith, the salvation of your souls” (verse 9).
 We rejoice in the salvation we are already receiving through faith.

 But we do not yet have the promised inheritance.
 We have not yet reached the time when there is no more crying and no more death.
 We all experience both crying and death.
 Our pains and sorrows are caused by our enemy — sin.
 We rejoice because we know that Jesus has conquered our enemy, and he promises that we share in his victory!

 We suffer because of our own mistakes and sins.
 We also suffer because the people around us are captives of sin, and sin hurts not only the sinner but innocent bystanders, too.
 We are often the innocent bystanders who suffer from the fallout of the sins of others.
-Satan, the enemy of God and the archdeceiver, works hard to feed and encourage the sinful nature in every person, thereby bringing even more pain and destruction to all, including persecution on the saints.
+Satan, the enemy of God, tries to encourage the sinful nature in every person, thereby bringing even more pain and destruction to all, including persecution on the saints.

 Not worth comparing